shizuo-kaji/CubicalRipser_3dim/README.md

 where arr is a 2D or 3D numpy array of type numpy.float64.

+If you want to compute with the T-construction instead of the V-construction,

+    import tcripser
+    tcripser.computePH(arr,maxdim=2)

+(NOTE: for some unknown reasons, the computation of the T-construction is very slow on MacOS Big Sur (not on Linux nor on Windows))

 Look at the Jupyter notebook demo/cubicalripser.ipynb and https://github.com/shizuo-kaji/HomologyCNN for practical usage.

 ### Command-line executable